observablehq/plot/docs/marks/waffle.md

 # Waffle mark <VersionBadge pr="2040" />

 The **waffle mark** is similar to the [bar mark](./bar.md) in that it displays a quantity (or quantitative extent) for a given category; but unlike a bar, a waffle is subdivided into square cells that allow easier counting.
-Waffles are useful for reading and comparing exact quantities.
+Waffles are useful for reading exact quantities.
 How quickly can you count the pears 🍐 below?
 How many more apples 🍎 are there than bananas 🍌?

 :::plot
 ```js